Ray-B-Ouamba/MY-FIRST-PHOTO-GALLERY-/README.md

 I have used for the first time CSS flex-box property.
 And I have built this gallery.

-# COFFEE-CULTURE-WITH-DYNAMIC-MENU-BACKGROUND-IMAGES
+# RAYFRAME GALLERY WEBSITE

-We have build a coffee culture with a rotate background images to make it easier for patrons to understand what meals and drinks the café serves.
+We have build Ray's gallery Website so he can present his work and engage in marketing, branding, and interaction.

 **PROJECT LINK:** https://ray-b-ouamba.github.io/COFFEE-CULTURE-WITH-DYNAMIC-MENU-BACKGROUND-IMAGES/